 - International and exchange students must seek authorization from their International Student Advisor to participate in an internship or co-op course.

-- At times, international students must receive signatures from their academic advisor on forms from the Office of International Admissions and Programs in order to substantiate statements related to academics.
+- At times, international students must receive signatures from their academic advisor on forms from the Office of International Admissions & Student Services in order to substantiate statements related to academics.
 For example, they may need more time to graduate, or, as required by their academic program, written confirmation of an internship or co-op.

 International Student Advisors are for international and exchange students who need assistance with the following:

 - Changes in academic programs or academic levels